PeakIndicators/Getting-Started-On-Azure-ML/Documents/Starting_with_conda.md

 ### Creating an environment with commands

 **Tip**—By default, environments are installed into the `envs` directory in your conda directory.
-See <a name='Specifying-location-for-environment-1'></a>Specifying a location for an environment
+See [Specifying a location for an environment](#Specifying-location-for-environment-1)

 Use the terminal or an Anaconda Prompt for the following steps: